 A number of studies have shown that melatonin can improve sleeplessness and sundowning (behavioural disturbances that tend to occur in the evening), which are common symptoms in Alzheimer’s patients.

-As a powerful antioxidant, melatonin also has specific qualities which help to protect nerve and brain cells from damage.
+As a powerful antioxidant, melatonin also has specific qualities that help to protect nerve and brain cells from damage.
 As a result, melatonin has been noted as a way to help manage Alzheimer’s disease.

 Final thoughts…